Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 If you’re struggling with OCD, you probably know that the symptoms can fluctuate over time.
-Maybe you’ve observed a pattern and identified things that tend to make OCD worse, and maybe it feels like OCD is impossible to predict.
+Maybe you’ve observed a pattern and identified things that tend to make OCD worse, or maybe it feels like OCD is impossible to predict.

-Probably the most common cause behind the worsening of OCD symptoms is through compulsions.
+Probably the most common cause behind worsening OCD symptoms is through compulsions.
 When we perform compulsions in response to the distress caused by our obsessions, it only serves to provide temporary relief.
 Over time, performing compulsions reinforces the belief that obsessions pose a real danger, and that compulsions are necessary in order to be safe.
 This creates a vicious cycle that only gets stronger until it is interrupted.

 Interrupting this cycle is how exposure and response prevention (ERP) therapy works.
 Considered the gold standard in OCD treatment, ERP works by exposing people with OCD to their fears and obsessions in a controlled environment, providing the opportunity to resist the urge to engage in compulsions for quick relief.
 Over time, this helps them develop a tolerance for uncertainty and anxiety, allowing them to live life on their own terms, rather than according to OCD’s demands.